 - Perform Hand Hygiene and Gather Necessary Supplies - For tube feeding, an enteral syringe, (ENFit) of the appropriate size is needed.
 Some patients are liquid sensitive so choose the appropriate size of syringe to accommodate the patient.
 A Pill crusher, medication pouch, gloves, medication, and room temperature water is needed depending on how many pills are to be crushed.
 The hospital should have protocols for flushing the feeding sets.
 Some patients can receive medications orally after mixing into apple sauce, pudding, or other soft foods.
 Pill crushers, spoons, pill pouches, gloves, and medication are needed to prepare the meds before mixing into food.

 - Administration Rights - The medical practitioner will confirm the patient’s 5 medication administration rights: right patient, right dose, right time, right route, and the right medication.

-- Medication Confirmation - It must be confirmed beforehand what medications can be crushed.
+- Medication Confirmation - Before medications can be crushed, determine if the medications can be crushed.
 Not all pills can be crushed.
 It’s important to consult with pharmacists to verify if a medication can be crushed.
 Always look at the name of the drug for certain letters.
 For example, Toprol XL and Detrol LA are both long-acting medications that cannot be crushed because it will destroy timed release intentions.
 General categories of drugs that cannot be crushed include Enteric Coated (EC), Long-Acting (LA, XL), Extended Release (ER, XR), Controlled Release/Delivery (CR, CD), and Sustained-Release/Action (SR, SA).

 - Handling Multiple Medications - Many medications are not compatible after you crush the protective coating surrounding the material.
 Active chemicals of the pills can decrease the effectiveness of the medication so must be crushed separately.